dunglas/symfony-docker/docs/build.md

 to access your application on [https://localhost:4443](https://localhost:4443).

+> [!NOTE]
-*Note: Let's Encrypt only supports the standard HTTP and HTTPS ports.
-Creating a Let's Encrypt certificate for another port will not work, you have to use the standard ports or to configure Caddy to use another provider.*
+> Let's Encrypt only supports the standard HTTP and HTTPS ports.
+Creating a Let's Encrypt certificate for another port will not work, you have to use the standard ports or to configure Caddy to use another provider.